118 (TV series): Original Sound Track (OST)

+Awards and nominations

 Star Awards 2016

 118 has the third-most number of nominations for Star Awards 2016, with 11 nominations in 10 award categories.
 The series has at least one nomination in every performance award for drama programmes.
 Along with Crescendo, The Dream Makers II, The Journey: Our Homeland and Tiger Mum, it is one of the five dramas to be nominated for both the Best Drama Serial and Best Theme Song.
 It won 2 out of 10 award categories.